github/gh-net/README.md

 1. This extension depends on the latest features of GitHub CLI(>= v2.8.0), please make sure [to upgrade it](https://github.com/cli/cli#installation).
 If run the `gh codespace select` command opens the codespace selection dialog, you are good to go.

 2. The extension relies on `gh codespace ssh` command to establish SSH tunnel to a Codespace, hence you need to setup ssh keys if you didn't before.
 If you can do `sudo gh codespace ssh` (`sudo` is important since kernel might use different identity under non-root user) and connect to a Codespace successfully, - you are good to go.
 Refer to [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for more info.
+List of known issues and workarounds for them can be found [here](https://github.com/github/gh-net/issues?q=is%3Aissue+is%3Aopen+label%3Aknown-issue).

 3. If your Codespaces use non-default image, make sure that [GitHub CLI](https://cli.github.com/) and SSH server are installed inside the Codespaces.
 It might be as simple as adding `"github-cli": "latest"` and `"sshd": "latest"` to the `"feartures"` section of the `devcontainer.json` file!